 On March 12, the 2020 USL Championship season was suspended in light of the COVID-19 crisis and the World Health Organization’s classification of the disease as a pandemic.
 The Championship was not alone in this decision, joining every other major American sports league – including USL League One – in ceasing play while society grappled with how to manage the virus.
 Shortly thereafter, it began work on putting together a series of policies and protocols that would ultimately govern any potential return to play and help ensure the health and wellness of all involved remained its single most important priority.

-Since the temporary suspension of both seasons, the USL has worked diligently to determine if, when and how the USL Championship can resume play safely.
-The league’s Board of Governors created its own “Hiatus Task Force” to dive deeply into these matters.
-Members of the Hiatus Task Forces were nominated by the teams and then selected based in part on their relationship with other leagues grappling with the same issues.
-Through that process, the USL was able to understand many of the best practices instilled by Major League Soccer, the National Basketball Association, Major League Baseball and the National Women’s Soccer League.
-To this end, the USL also actively participated in the United States Soccer Federation’s COVID-19 task force, through which it worked closely with MLS and the NWSL to share best practices specific to the soccer context.
+USL consulted with a variety of stakeholders in the development of these protocols.
+As an initial matter, the league’s Board of Governors created a “Hiatus Task Force” to dive deeply into issues related to health and safety.
+Members of the Hiatus Task Force were nominated by the teams and then selected based (in part) on their relationship with other leagues grappling with the same issues.
+Through that process, we were able to understand many of the best practices instilled by Major League Soccer, the National Basketball Association, Major League Baseball, and the National Women’s Soccer League.
+To this end, USL also actively participated in the United States Soccer Federation’s COVID-19 task force, through which it worked closely with MLS and NWSL to share best practices specific to the soccer context.
 The USL Players Association (“USLPA”) reviewed, commented on, and provided input to the 2020 Protocols, the USLPA bargaining committee approved them, and they were ratified by its membership.
 The USLPA has continued to review, comment on, and provide input to the 2021 version of these Protocols, the USLPA bargaining committee once again approved them, and they have again been ratified by its membership.